A Friendly Reminder on How to Avoid Email Scams Aimed at Women's Council Members

 Read for poor grammar or spelling.
 Scammers are notoriously bad about spelling and grammar.
 If a poorly written email claims to come from a large corporation or well-known brand, you can almost be assured this is a scam as these companies are very careful about their image.

 Never provide personal information or send money without confirming legitimacy.
 Check the “Find a Member” directory or Council Referral Center to confirm the individual’s membership.
 If you are in communication with the sender, ask for clarifying/confirming details.
 One smart Council member asked for more information about the source of the referral and the individual quickly cut off communication.
 If you’re asked to send money to assist a specific member, contact the member directly to confirm a true need before taking any action.
 Be wary of any request to send money to an unidentified vendor.
 Targeting association members for payments using the president or treasurer’s name is a current popular scam.
+Remember, we never sell our membership lists!
+A recent email has been asking members if they would like to buy our membership list.
+This is a scam.

 If you don’t recall noted actions, beware.
 The recent Women's Council member phisher makes references to having left voice and text messages.
 Do you recall getting these?
 Widespread scams include notification of contest winnings (Did you enter?) and lottery winnings (Did you buy a ticket?).
 With these and other scams, if the news or opportunity sounds too good to be true…it probably is.

 - Avoid clicking on suspicious links or attachments.
 If you have any reason to doubt the legitimacy of an email, never click on a link or attachment.
 Doing so can result in installing malware, which can range from being a mere irritant to the loss of your computer’s contents.
-Very recently a Dropbox link was sent out in the name of the National President asking to open up an attachment -- this is a scam and do not open the attachment!

 Now that you can spot a phishing email, here are a few things you can do to protect yourself (and others).